zdravstvuy1714/example-implementation-recaptcha-v2/README.md

-## Example implementation recaptcha V2
+## Example implementation Recaptcha V2

 Application with an example of the implementation of the second version of the recaptcha.